-The alternative fuel research laboratory is focused on the performance evaluation of internal combustion engines using alternative gaseous fuels and their mixtures.
-The effect of various operating parameters, such as fuel compositions, pressure, temperature, spark timing, on performance, efficiency and operational limits is investigated through experiment and analytical modeling and simulation techniques.
-Another area of interest is the investigation on the knock phenomena and cyclic variation while using alternatives fuels and their mixtures and modeling of these phenomena using high end software and detailed chemical kinetics.
+The alternative fuel research laboratory is focused on the performance evaluation of internal combustion engines using alternative gaseous fuels and associated mixtures.
+The effect of various operating parameters, such as fuel compositions, pressure, temperature, spark timing, on performance, efficiency and operational limits is investigated through experimental and analytical modeling and simulation techniques.
+Another area of interest is the investigation on the knock phenomena and cyclic variation while using alternatives fuels and their mixtures and modeling these phenomena using high-end software and detailed chemical kinetics.

-The laboratory is also an integral part of undergraduate laboratory experiment for the courses such as ME 468 Engine Design, ME 467 Internal Combustion Engine II, and ME 367 Internal Combustion Engine I.
+The laboratory is also an integral part of undergraduate laboratory experiment for the courses such as ME 4680 Engine Design and ME 3670 Internal Combustion Engine.

 - Fuel combustion rate analysis using in-cylinder trace diagrams.

 - Effect of various operating parameters in the fuel burning rate.

 Ongoing graduate and undergraduate research in the laboratory include the following: